SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/puppet-opentelemetry.md

 ### Sample Query

-This sample Query is from the Puppet - Puppet - Overview > Node Requests Summary Over Time
+This sample Query is from the Puppet - Overview dashboard > Node Requests Summary Over Time panel.

 ```
 %"sumo.datasource"=puppet